inkognitro/react-app-tutorial/02-authentication.md

 ```

 Now run the app with `npm run start` and switch to the browser at `localhost:3000`.

-Doh... does not seem to work yet :scream:
+D'oh... does not seem to work yet :scream

 ![Import Alias Error](docs/02-alias-error.png "Import Alias Error")

 This is because [webpack](https://webpack.js.org) doesn't know anything about our alias yet.